jcs-emacs/jcs-emacs/README.md

 This is Jen-Chieh Shen's emacs configuration started from [Casey Muratori](https://github.com/cmuratori)'s Emacs configuration.
-It has been repeatedly utilized and modified since 2015 and is now very different to his configuration.
+It has been repeatedly utilized and modified since 2015 and is now very different from his configuration.

 I wouldn't claim this is the best Emacs config, but this is the best config to myself.
 If you wish to learn Emacs, this could be a good start, because this configuration has been rewritten basically from scratch.
 Hopefully, this config will help someone who is new or struggle to Emacs.
-This configuration should work on most OSs, indicates Windows, macOS, and Linux.
+This configuration should work on most OSs, indicating Windows, macOS, and Linux.

 Emacs itself supports multiple programming languages.
 I managed all the programming languages I personally used.
-I dabble in numerous technologies, incorporate hardware, firmware and software.
+I dabble in numerous technologies, incorporating hardware, firmware, and software.
 Here is the list of programming languages I know and are extended from this configuration.